rneilson/rnr.js/README.md

   - if `update()` or `error()` are called before `thenable` is resolved/rejected, the value will be set as normal -- however, please note that `thenable` is assumed to be non-cancelable, and therefore the intermediate value will be overwritten once `thenable` resolves or rejects
 - `then()` is now available on Reactor objects, returning a promise which will be resolved or rejected on the next call to `update()` or `error()`, or when a pending thenable (as supplied to `update()`, or returned by `updatefn` or `errorfn`) is resolved or rejected
   - by default, `then()` uses the native `new Promise()` constructor; this can be overridden with a user-specified function using `Reactor.promiser()` (see below for details) in order to use another Promise-equivalent library such as Angular's `$q`
-  - please note that the promise returned by `then()` will not be resolved/rejected until the Reactor's value is updated; the current value will under no circumstances be automatically promisified by `then()`
+  - please note that the promise returned by `then()` will not be resolved/rejected until the Reactor's value is updated; the current value will not be automatically promisified by `then()`

 Changes as of **0.3.1**:
 - `errorfn` no longer called if `thenfn` of same Reactor throws; error value stored directly and `error()` called on children